How to request an investigation

 Update

-Rental law changes introducing minimum housing standards will come into effect for new tenancies from 1 September 2023, and for all tenancies from 1 September 2024.
+Rental law changes introducing minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.

-Investigation Request Kit
+Questionnaire — Investigation Request Kit

 Has your bond been lodged with the RTA?